matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 {% endhighlight %}
 </div>

-Finally, a series of update and time commands given the entities' position, angle, and pose at the given time, a series of stage directions in the analogy:
+Finally, a series of update and time commands provides the entities' position, angle, and pose at the given time; in the play analogy, this is like a series of stage directions:

 <div class="code-vertical-scroll">
 {% highlight python %}